webcover.jpg

 American conductor Jacob Aaron Schnitzer harnesses the powers of music and storytelling to connect with others.
 His work as a conductor spans symphonic, opera, and contemporary repertoire; his work in immersive concert design offers audiences unforgettable multisensory experiences.

 In his work as a creative director, Jacob integrates theater and multimedia elements into immersive musical experiences.
 In recent projects, Jacob has served as a stage director, filmmaker, lighting designer, dramaturg, poet, mixing engineer, and clown.
+A passionate educator, he currently serves as Instructor of Orchestral Activities at Austin Peay State University and previously served as Interim Director of Orchestra at Kent State University, Teaching Artist at The Missouri Symphony Conservatory, and joined Booker T. Washington High School for the Visual and Performing Arts as a visiting conductor and composer on two tours to Carnegie Hall.

 Jacob participated in masterclasses with Yannick Nézet-Séguin at Domaine Forget de Charlevoix.
 His principal mentors include conductors Kevin Noe, Bramwell Tovey, Joshua Gersen, and Peter Bay as well as composers Zhou Long, Yevgeniy Sharlat, Richard Cornell, and Donald Grantham.
 He holds degrees from the UMKC Conservatory, Boston University, and The University of Texas at Austin.